 1. Create a helpful online presence

-Your online presence — including your healthcare website and local directory profiles — is the way to make a great first impression with prospective patients.
+Your online presence — including your healthcare website and local directory profiles — is your first impression with prospective patients.

-You’ll also want your practice to be accurately represented beyond your website.
+You’ll also want your practice to be accurately represented wherever else you appear online.
 Claim and update your profiles on important online business and healthcare directories to include photos, location information, and hours.
 Make sure your profiles link to your website.